YuchenJin/ProbLink/README.md

 You can prepare BGP paths of your interest and save them to a file 'rib.txt'.
 The ASes on each BGP path should be delimited by '|' on each line, for example, AS1|AS2|AS3.

 We provide a script (bgp_path_downloader.py) for downloading BGP paths collected from all route collectors in RouteViews and RIPE NCC towards IPv4 prefixes by using [BGPStream](https://bgpstream.caida.org/).
-Follow the [instructions](https://bgpstream.caida.org/download) to install BGPStream Core first  and then install its python bindings.
+Follow the [instructions](https://bgpstream.caida.org/download) to install BGPStream V2 first and then install pybgpstream.

 ```sh
 $ python bgp_path_downloader.py -s <start date> -d <duration (in seconds)>